simonecossaro/InstaAI/app/README.md

 **ImageGenerator.js** : here you can generate images via a command and if you like them you can post.

 **ChatStack.js** : stack composed by 2 screens:
-* **ChatSearchScreen.js** : here you can search for a user and open a chat with him or you can directly open one of the chats already started;
+* **ChatSearchScreen.js** : here you can search for a user and open a chat with him or you can directly open one of the chats already started.
+You'll see a preview of your last message and the time with each user you've chatted with;
 * **ChatScreen.js** : chat with another user.

 **Profile.js** : profile screen of the session user.